 This program is optimally paired with one of our Guatemalan Extensions, either Pre- or Post-G’WA.
 Pricing includes all taxes, levies, park permits and fees; and is based on double occupancy in USD.
 Pricing does not include international airfare to / from your destination.
-Single Rooms / tents are possible, subject to availability and on request with our Single Supplement fee of $699.
-All prices are subject to change.
+Single Rooms / tents are possible, subject to availability and on request with a Single Supplement fee.
 See terms and conditions for this trip for more information.

 Can I Do It?

 She Walks the Walk Global Walking Adventures (G’WAs) are accessible for anyone with the right attitude, the right footwear and a spirit of adventure.
 Having said that, not everyone will enjoy the challenging bits.
 But isn’t that the point?
 To put ourselves in situations we know won’t be easy?
 To see what we’re capable of and experience the uncomfortable?